 Counseling and Psychological Services

-CAPS is one of five clinics within the Department of Student Health, along with General Medicine, Gynecology, the Students with Disability Access Center (SDAC), and Health Promotion.
-The CAPS staff consists of 13 psychologists, 1 clinical social worker, 3 professional counselors, and 3 part-time psychiatric providers.
-Our training programs at CAPS include 3 full-time doctoral psychology interns, 3 graduate practicum students, and intermittent fourth year psychiatry residents.
+CAPS is one of five clinics within the Department of Student Health, along with General Medicine, Gynecology, the Students with Disabilities Access Center (SDAC), and Office of Health Promotion.
+CAPS staff consists of 13 psychologists, one clinical social worker, three professional counselors, and three part-time psychiatric providers.
+Our training programs at CAPS include three full-time doctoral psychology interns, two-three graduate practicum students, and fourth year psychiatry residents.

 CAPS offers undergraduate and graduate students a continuum of mental health services, including diagnostic and developmental assessment, brief individual psychotherapy, group psychotherapy, outreach and community consultation, clinical consultation, treatment with medication and crisis intervention.
-The Students with Disability Access Center (SDAC), which is affiliated with CAPS, provides learning, cognitive and personality assessment as well as a variety of support services to students with disabilities.
+The Students with Disabilities Access Center (SDAC), affiliated with CAPS as a partner section within Student Health, provides learning and cognitive assessment screenings as well as a variety of support services to students with disabilities.

 CAPS primarily utilizes a brief psychotherapy treatment approach with individual students.
-Duration of psychotherapy is generally 5 to 10 sessions.
-Clinical efforts are focused on assisting students to returning to the level of functioning required for successful academic and personal achievement.
+Duration of psychotherapy is generally four to 10 sessions.
+Clinical efforts are focused on assisting students to returning to the level of functioning required for personal well-being and academic success.
 In most instances in which students' needs do not fit a brief therapy approach, referrals are made to alternate clinic sites or Charlottesville community psychotherapists.
 In situations in which a community therapist referral may be problematic or contraindicated, exceptions to a brief treatment approach are made on a case by case basis.
-Those specific circumstances are explored in detail with students once they are seen for an appointment at CAPS.
+Those specific circumstances are explored in detail with students once they are seen for a first appointment at CAPS.
 Students participating in group therapy remain for the full duration of the group, which may extend over the course of several weeks to a full academic year.